6b636e64/326_project/docs/proposal.md

 The first thing users will see is the landing page.
 In the center of the page is a search bar and below that is a scrollable row of items that are trending or popular with other users.
 There is a navigation bar with the logo of our site and a user icon in the right corner.
 All pages on this site will support a nav bar.

 The profile (user) page has a photo of the user and user information next to the picture (such as username which also includes NetID, first name and last name).
-It’s like a user settings page and you can change your email settings, password, and displayed major.
+It’s like a user settings page and you can change your email settings, password, and displayed name.

 The about/goals page has our logo in the center of the page and features a short blurb of what this site is for and the contact information for each of the creators.